msk1039/yt-mp3-v1/README.md

-# 🎵 YouTube to MP3 Converter
+# YouTube to MP3 Converter

 A modern, containerized YouTube to MP3 converter with a beautiful web interface.
 Built with Next.js frontend, FastAPI backend, and Redis for task management.

 ## ✨ Features

 - 🎵 Convert YouTube videos to high-quality MP3 files
-- 🌐 Modern, responsive web interface
-- ⚡ Real-time download progress tracking
-- 🔄 Background processing with Celery workers
+- 🔄 Background processing with Celery workers for concurrent downloads
-- 📊 Task status monitoring
 - 🐳 Fully containerized with Docker
-- 🚀 One-click setup and deployment

 ## 🚀 Quick Start